-- Confirmed that some workers (and applicants) have paid illegal work finding fees to a 3rd party named ForKom. - Solution Confirmed that PT Mardel have not them charged work finding fees. - Confirmed that PT Mardel have refunded some but not all workers the difference between actual and estimated cost of travel.
+- > Face-to-face worker interviews with AGRI-HR: - Confirmed that some workers (and applicants) have paid illegal work finding fees to a 3rd party named ForKom. - > Confirmed that PT Mardel have not them charged work finding fees. - Confirmed that PT Mardel have refunded some but not all workers the difference between actual and estimated cost of travel.
 (This work is ongoing and managed by AGRI-HR's Compliance Manager). - Confirmed there is a connection between PT Mardel & ForKom but no evidence to what the arrangements are between them.